Quantifying Aversion to Costly Typing Errors in Expert Mobile Text Entry

 Sighted individuals often develop significant knowledge about their environment through what they can visually observe.
 In contrast, individuals who are visually impaired mostly acquire such knowledge about their environment through information that is explicitly related to them.
 Our work examines the practices that visually impaired individuals use to learn about their environments and the associated challenges.
 In the first of our two studies, we uncover four types of information needed to master and navigate the environment.
 We detail how individuals’ context impacts their ability to learn this information, and outline requirements for independent spatial learning.
 In a second study, we explore how individuals learn about places and activities in their environment.
 Our findings show that users not only learn information to satisfy their immediate needs, but also to enable future opportunities – something existing technologies do not fully support.
 From these findings, we discuss future research and design opportunities to assist the visually impaired in independent spatial learning.

 Uncovering information needs for independent spatial learning for users who are visually impaired.
 Nikola Banovic, Rachel L. Franz, Khai N. Truong, Jennifer Mankoff, and Anind K. DeyIn Proceedings of the 15th international ACM SIGACCESS conference on Computers and accessibility (ASSETS ’13).
 ACM, New York, NY, USA, Article 24, 8 pages. (pdf)

-I am a PhD student working on developing new models of human routine behaviors that will inform the design and support smart agents that help people develop good routines.
-My most current projects include helping aggressive drivers improve their driving routine to become less aggressive, and helping students develop routines that help them balance their academic success and their health and wellbeing.
+Nikola is an alumnus of the group, as of 2018 an assistant professor in Computer Science at the University of Michigan.
+He did his PhD work under Jennifer Mankoff and Anind Dey, working on developing new models of human routine behaviors that will inform the design and support smart agents that help people develop good routines.
+His projects included helping aggressive drivers improve their driving routine to become less aggressive, and helping students develop routines that help them balance their academic success and their health and wellbeing.